On this page

 Behaviours such as restrictive dieting, binge eating, over-exercising or reduced activity levels, can place a child or young person at risk of developing disordered eating behaviours.

 Children and young people are exposed to a high volume of dieting and exercise information through media and social media platforms, as well as from family, friends, educators and coaches.
-Weight and appearance-based bullying and teasing can have a lifelong impact on children and young people.

 Foster healthy attitudes and behaviours

-· considering the Australian Government’s healthy eating guidelines
+- considering the Australian Government’s healthy eating guidelines

-· discouraging restrictive or fad dieting
+- discouraging restrictive or fad dieting, and calorie/kilojoule counting

-· debunking inaccurate and unhelpful health messaging, and appearance ideals
+- debunking inaccurate and unhelpful health messaging, and appearance ideals

-· celebrating diversity in body shapes, size and weight
+- celebrating diversity in body shapes, size and weight

-· having zero tolerance for weight and appearance-based bullying and teasing
+- having zero tolerance for weight and appearance-based bullying and teasing

-· challenging appearance ideals (for example, the thin ideal, the muscular ideal)
+- challenging appearance ideals (for example, the thin ideal, the muscular ideal) focusing on health and wellbeing rather than weight or weight loss

-· actively and consistently promoting positive attitudes and behaviours towards eating and exercise in the school canteen, across sports programs, in family communications and community activities
+- actively and consistently promoting positive attitudes and behaviours towards eating and exercise in the school canteen, across sports programs, in family communications and community activities

-· ensuring information and strategies are evidence-based and adopt a whole-school approach – for students, staff and families.
+- ensuring information and strategies are evidence-based and adopt a whole-school approach – for students, staff and families.

-· labelling foods as ‘good’ or ‘bad’, or ‘clean’ and ‘junk’
+- labelling foods as ‘good’ or ‘bad’, or ‘clean’ and ‘junk’

-· reinforcing weight stigma (that is, being overweight is ‘bad’)
+- reinforcing weight stigma (that is, being overweight is ‘bad’)

-· using fear, weight or appearance as motivators for change in eating habits or movement (that is, suggesting a student will gain weight if they eat a certain food, or they’ll be happier or healthier if they lose weight)
+- using fear, weight or appearance as motivators for change in eating habits or movement (that is, suggesting a student will gain weight if they eat a certain food, or they’ll be happier or healthier if they lose weight)

-· weighing or measuring students.
+- weighing or measuring students.

 Be a positive role model in your learning community

-· Participate in sports or non-competitive physical activity for wellbeing and fun.
+- participate in sports or non-competitive physical activity for wellbeing and fun

-· Celebrate body functionality over appearance.
+- celebrate body functionality over appearance

-· Avoid making comparisons between children's or young people’s bodies.
+- avoid making comparisons between children’s or young people’s bodies

 What can I do if I’m concerned about a child or young person?